franciscomatos/Image-Segmentation-ASA-P2/README.md

 # Image Segmentation

-This project consists on a program written in C++ which purpose is to segment the pixels of an image, that is, classify them as foreground or background pixels.
+This project consists of a program written in C++ which purpose is to segment the pixels of an image, that is, classify them as foreground or background pixels.
 I implemented Dinic's Algorithm to solve this problem.

 ## Getting Started